Floorp-Projects/Floorp/testing/web-platform/tests/docs/_writing-tests/testharness.md

 Use `// META: timeout=long` at the beginning of the resource.

+### Specifying test variants in auto-generated boilerplate tests

+Use `// META: variant=url-suffix` at the beginning of the resource.
+For example,

+    // META: variant=
+    // META: variant=?wss

 [general guidelines]: {{ site.baseurl }}{% link _writing-tests/general-guidelines.md %}
 [testharness-api]: {{ site.baseurl }}{% link _writing-tests/testharness-api.md %}